What is the function of fear and anxiety?

 Positive fear will make you uncomfortable with the status quo, and push you to step out of your comfort zone.

-If you would like to improve your feeling of anxiety, feel free to book a free discovery call with me, or email me.
+If you would like to discuss homeopathy and anxiety, feel free to book a free discovery call with me or email me.

-Homeopathy can help with so many health issues.
-Homeopathy may help with anxiety, along with a talking therapy.
-Whether you have a big health issue that is stopping you getting on with your life, or niggly health 'annoyances', feel free to contact me if you think I may be able to help.
+Homeopathy is used all over the world for so many health issues, including anxiety.
+Whether you have a big health issue that is stopping you from getting on with your life, or niggly health 'annoyances', feel free to contact me if you think I may be able to help.

 I am always happy to hear from you.